-Under his leadership, NC State has built upon its reputation as a preeminent research institution.
-It is a time marked by many transformative changes – The opening of the James B. Hunt Jr. Library on Centennial Campus, the launch of the College of Sciences and the completion of the Lonnie Poole Golf Course.
-Woodson also guided the university in securing leadership roles in ground breaking research projects like the Next Generation Power Electronics National Manufacturing Innovation Institute, the Consortium for Nonproliferation Enabling Capabilities and the Laboratory for Analytic Sciences, the Future Renewable Electric Energy Delivery and Management Systems Center and the Nanosystems Engineering Research Center for Advanced Self-Powered Systems of Integrated Sensors and Technologies.
+Under his leadership, NC State has built upon its reputation as a pre-eminent research institution.
+It is a time marked by many transformative changes — the opening of the James B. Hunt Jr. Library on Centennial Campus, the launch of the College of Sciences and the completion of the Lonnie Poole Golf Course.
+Woodson also guided the university in securing leadership roles in groundbreaking research projects, such as the Next Generation Power Electronics National Manufacturing Innovation Institute, the Consortium for Nonproliferation Enabling Capabilities and the Laboratory for Analytic Sciences, the Future Renewable Electric Energy Delivery and Management Systems Center and the Nanosystems Engineering Research Center for Advanced Self-Powered Systems of Integrated Sensors and Technologies.

-Even in the face of unprecedented financial challenges, these advances were made possible thanks to Woodson’s Strategic Plan and the accompanying Strategic Resource Management initiative, which aligned the university for greater effectiveness, efficiency and most importantly, greater student success.
+Even in the face of unprecedented financial challenges, these advances were made possible thanks to Woodson’s strategic plan and the accompanying Strategic Resource Management initiative, which aligned the university for greater effectiveness, efficiency and — most importantly — student success.

-At NC State, Woodson has solidified the spirit of the Land Grant university and its hallmarks of commitment and service, and spearheaded efforts to increase college access.
-As the landscape of funding for public universities continues to change, NC State consistently ranks in the Top 5 best values among public universities in the U.S., according to publications like the Wall Street Journal and the Princeton Review.
+At NC State, Woodson has solidified the spirit of the land-grant university and its hallmarks of commitment and service by spearheading efforts to increase college access.
+As the landscape of funding for public universities continues to change, NC State consistently ranks in the top five best values among public universities in the U.S., according to U.S. News and World Report and Princeton Review.

 During his tenure, Woodson has overseen two of the largest private gifts in university history.
 Additionally, the university’s endowment nearly doubled and currently stands at $885 million.